trstringer/awesome-tech-conferences/README.md

  - (November 3 - 4) [Thunder Plains](http://thunderplainsconf.com/) (Oklahoma City, OK) - Thunder Plains is a web and mobile developer conference organized by Techlahoma.
 The conference focuses on JavaScript and related technologies in a wide variety of different use cases and platforms that make the web all the more interesting.
  - (November 4 - 5) [GopherCon Brasil](https://2016.gopherconbr.org) (Florianópolis, SC, Brasil) - Brazil's largest event dedicated to Go.
- - :star: (November 7) [EmpireNode](http://empirenode.org/) (NY, New York) - NYC'S Largest community run Node.JS conference is back in office.
+ - (November 7) [EmpireNode](http://empirenode.org/) (NY, New York) - NYC'S Largest community run Node.JS conference is back in office.
  - (November 7 - 13) [Techweek: Miami](http://techweek.com/miami/) - The nation's leading technology conference and festival - showcasing entrepreneurship and innovation.
  - (November 7 - 8) [Velocity](http://conferences.oreilly.com/velocity/devops-web-performance-eu) (Amsterdam, The Netherlands) - web performance, DevOps, web ops sessions surrounding resilient web apps
  - (November 11 - 12) [SeaGL](http://seagl.org/) (Seattle, Washington, USA) - All things GNU/Linux and free/libre/open-source software/hardware.
 Diverse audience, from hobbyists and students to experts.